Maia-Everett/lintian.eu/_posts/2024-09-20-warcraft-retrospective-36.md

 However, the expansion still has one story left to tell.
 The Horde has a side campaign of its own, completely unrelated to the main plot and instead focusing on the orcs settling in Kalimdor, and the challenges they face as they carve a piece of land for themselves.

 Prepare for The Founding of Durotar, a campaign unlike any other --- one that plays less like an RTS and more like a mini-RPG!

+[^waste]: Or, for that matter, what they do with all the waste.